GrumpTech/grumptech.github.io/templates/index.md

 ## Open-source libraries

-The following list shows the open-source libraries that made it possible to create, test and render templates.
+Some open-source libraries to create, test and render templates.

 ### Paged.js